godmoves/PokerEvaluatorTestbed/README.md

 - PHK: [PerfectHash for CactusKev](perfecthash/README.md)
 - SPK: [SpecialK](https://github.com/kennethshackleton/SKPokerEval)
 - HAM: [Moritz Hammer](hammer/README.md)

-## Source Code Not Found:
-I haven't been able to locate the source codes for the following projects, therefore I'm unable to update the speed results for these projects.
-If you happen to have a copy of the source codes, I would appreciate if you could share them with me through the issue.
 - BHS: [Steve Brecher's Holdem Showdown](showdown/README.md)

 ## Coming In The Future
 - PKS: [PokerStove](https://github.com/andrewprock/pokerstove)